|Longs Peak as seen 2 days before climbing from our Moraine Park Campsite|

 |Colorful Fall with Longs Peak in the back|

 We actually were right on time, but seemed like a late noonish start up the mountain.
 George had once hiked to the Keyhole and turned around so between the two of us we had a little familiarity with the trail but the one thing we both knew it was a long way to the top.
 It took 5.5 hours for us to make it to the Boulder Field, trying to break the hike into smaller segments and many rests.
-Once we passed the turn off to Chasm lake we started passing hikers coming down from the summit.
-Everyone we passed had made which was very encouraging.
+Once we passed the turn off to Chasm Lake we started passing hikers coming down from the summit.
+Everyone we passed had made it to the summit earlier in the day which was very encouraging. (if they could do it I could too I thought!)
 One lady said, “that’s a one and done thing for me” but I’m pretty sure she enjoyed herself.

 We learned there is water in the Boulder Field we could filter so we only carried enough to get us to base camp.
 We were exhausted but wasted no time filling water bottles, setting up tents and cooking dinner.
 At over 12,000 ft you lose your appetite and have to force yourself to keep drinking to stay hydrated.
 After dinner and even before sunset we both climbed into our tents and called it a night.